bioinfomics-unipd/CONCA/README.md

  Example of “Information” formatting: ``ID=JHFGFCBP_00001;db_xref=COG:COG0419;inference=ab …``

- ##### 2. Running The Script
+ ##### 2. Requirements & Running The Script
  Ensure that all .txt files with the experimental condition tables are together in a folder, with the control table as the first file in the folder.
 The program used to run the script is Python, at least version 3.8.8.
+The script uses the following python modules: os, pandas, numpy, seaborn, and matplotlib.pyplot.

  If Python is installed and the input file is prepared, the following command can be run in the terminal:
 ``
 python CONCA_script.py folder_name outputfile_name
 ``